-Finally, read and sign the declaration at the bottom of the page.
+Finally, read and sign the declaration at the bottom of the form.

-Your application will be reviewed by the insurer, who must tell you within four weeks of the claim being made if they’re accepting or denying the claim.
+Your application will be reviewed by the insurer, who must tell you within four weeks if they’re accepting or denying the claim.
 Then the insurer will start making payments to you within 14 days if they accept the claim.

 You’ll also need to have your certificate of capacity updated regularly – either every 30 days, or more often if your certificate is valid for less that 30 days.

 Make sure your medical assessment is done thoroughly, and be aware of How an incorrect assessment could cost you dearly.